-The current study did not show a significant correlation between performance at the OSCE and previous experience in the operating theatre or PGY level.
-These results are congruent with our previous studies on competency assessment of basic endourologic skills at OSCEs [7, 8, 10].
-One explanation why competency in ureteroscopic stone extraction at this OSCE did not correlate with PGY level is that we are assessing basic endourologic skills such as cystoscopy, guidewire placement in the ureteral orifice and flexible ureteroscopic stone extraction.
-These skills are developed in junior PGTs during PGY level 2 and 3, whereas senior PGTs in the PGY-4 and 5 no longer participate in these procedures.
-Therefore, senior PGTs may have lost their ureteroscopic skills unless they kept practicing on the UroMentorTM simulator.
-The only competency that correlated with PGY level was the competency in basic robotic skills where all competent PGTs were from the PGY-5 level [6].
+Table 1.
+Differences between competent and non-competent PGTs in performing flexible ureteroscopic stone extraction on the UroMentorTM simulator at the OSCE in the operating theatre or PGY.
+These results are congruent with our previous studies on competency assessment of basic endourologic skills at OSCEs.
+One explanation why competency in ureteroscopic stone extraction at this OSCE did not correlate with PGY is that we are assessing basic endourologic skills such as cystoscopy, guidewire placement in the ureteral orifice, and flexible ureteroscopic stone extraction.
+These skills are developed in junior PGTs during PGY-2 and 3, whereas senior PGTs in the PGY-4 and 5 no longer participate in these procedures.
+Therefore, senior PGTs may have lost their ureteroscopic skills unless they kept practicing on the UroMentor simulator.
+The only competency that correlated with PGY was the competency in basic robotic skills, where all competent PGTs were from the PGY-5 level.
 This is because none of the PGTs had access to the da Vinci Surgical Skills Simulator to practice prior to the OSCE.